gegese/unnamedproject-ui/README.md

 # unnamedproject-ui
-New user interface for Unnamedproject.net.
+New minimal design user interface for Unnamedproject.net.